razle24/AI-Link-a-Pix/README.md

 1. Make sure you use Python 3.
-2. Make sure you hava all the required packages (look in the requirements.txt file for more info) Download all packages using the command : 'pip install <package>'
+2. Make sure you hava all the required packages (look in the requirements.txt file for more info) Download all packages using the command : 'pip install'

 3. In your terminal go to the project's directory and run : 'python3 gui.py'.
 4. The GUI will appear and you can choose one of the boards in the boards directory, and enjoy the game!